 In 2019, Khiri Travel planted 500 trees in Thanlyan Myanmar and 100 trees in Koh Pdao Island Cambodia and Khiri Teams organised clean ups in Koh Samed Thailand, Mui Ne Vietnam, Siem Reap Cambodia, Sanur Bali and Botataung Jetty Myanmar.

 Khiri Travel is the first and to date only DMC Travelife certified in all destination offices.
 The certification is an internationally recognised sustainability label, managing and improving social and environmental impacts by complying with sustainability criteria.
 The certification helps us to clarify and develop our roadmap in becoming a more responsible tour operator.
 We will continue to make improvements and strive towards more sustainable business practices.
 Khiri Travel also encourages all partners and suppliers to get certified by a GSTC accredited sustainability certification.

 How we engage our clients

-Similar to our internal carbon footprint calculation and offsetting scheme, Khiri Travel will offer this option to all clients 2021 onwards to offset their entire itineraries, including accommodation, activities, and transport within the destinations.
+Similar to our internal carbon footprint calculation and offsetting scheme, Khiri Travel will offer this option to all clients 2021 onwards.

 Whenever possible, Khiri Travel offers eco-friendly transport alternatives.
 We are developing systems to offer shared transport options or make use of public transport systems.
 With developing infrastructure in all of our destinations, we’re hoping to have more possibilities within the next few years to ensure convenient and comfortable public transportation to clients.